8.4 Clinical Services Fees

 Clinical services fees are paid monthly.

-Special services fees are not paid for a prescription for which a clinical services fee is paid.
+Special services fees cannot be claimed for a prescription for which a clinical services fee is being claimed.

 Procedures

-Clinical services fees are paid based on the number of claims a pharmacy submits with specific intervention codes.
-Do not submit the clinical services fee amount itself with the claim.
+Clinical services fees are paid based on the number of claims a pharmacy submits with specific intervention codes (below).
+Do not submit the clinical services fee amount with the claim.

-To submit a claim eligible for a clinical services fee:
+To submit a claim for a clinical services fee:

-1. In the PRACT ID Ref field, enter P1 (for College of Pharmacists of BC)
+1. PRACT ID Ref field: enter P1 (for College of Pharmacists of BC)

-4. Include the appropriate clinical services fee intervention code listed below to flag the claim for clinical services fee payment.
-Clinical services fees will not be paid for claims lacking an appropriate intervention code.
+4. Include the appropriate clinical services fee intervention code.
+Clinical services fees will not be paid for claims that do not have the appropriate intervention code.

 Intervention codes